We must emulate Christ's love and live His revealed doctrine to carry Christ's name through our actions and examples.

-My message to you this day is take up your cross.
+Marvin J. Ashton's message is take up your cross.
 Take yourself the way you are and lift yourself in the direction of the better.

 Life is a struggle.
 Major decisions face all of you.
 But they are solvable and you will pass through them successfully if you trust in the Lord.

 How often do we ask ourselves "Can God trust me?"
 Trust involves accepting what we do not understand, even when we are not certain of the outcome.